 A remark on 3-D phase portrait plotting.
 3-D phase portrait and flow visualisation of the Lorenz attractor.

 4 Coursework

-The coursework variant assigned to you is announced on the course webpage (or TalTech Moodle).
+The coursework variant assigned to you is announced on the course webpage (or on the TalTech Moodle page for this course).
 A positively graded coursework is a prerequisite for taking the exam.

 4.1 Coursework requirements